 So just a quick one as a couple of people have messaged me about doing your CPL ME IR in one EASA state and Licence issued by another.

-This is a straight forward one for once (feels weird saying that about anything to do with licencing in aviation) but it actually is.
-The licence is always issued by the state holds your class 1 medical.
+This is a straightforward one for once (feels weird saying that about anything to do with licencing in aviation) but it actually is.
+The licence is always issued by the state that holds your class 1 medical.